 Our mission is to not only raise awareness for the kid’s books that celebrate diversity, but to get more of these of books into classrooms and libraries.

-Our total social media shares for the 2016 event (the week of Multicultural Children’s Book Day) were an astounding 96 million!!
+Our total social media shares for three days of our 2017 event (day before, day of and day after Multicultural Children’s Book Day) were an astounding 3.6 BILLION!

-This year, MCCBD’s main focus will also be putting multicultural children’s books on shelves and into the hands of deserving families through book donations and fundraising.
-The MCCBD project is also adding a Multicultural Children’s Book Day Classroom Reading Challenge where teachers, classroom and readers are challenged to win FREE Diversity Books for their Classroom Library!
+This year, MCCBD’s main focus will also be putting multicultural children’s books on shelves and into the hands of deserving families through book donations.
+We also added:

 GO HERE to view current Sponsorship Levels and rates